-The Kansas State Animal Response Team (KS SART) is a non-profit organization developing and supporting locally trained volunteer teams dedicated to providing temporary shelter and care for pets displaced by a disaster.
-KS SART and affiliated local animal response teams work together as the State Animal Response Team Coalition of Kansas.
+The Kansas State Animal Response Team (KS SART) is a non-profit organization developing and supporting regional teams of trained volunteer teams dedicated to providing temporary shelter and care for pets displaced by a disaster.
+KS SART and affiliated regional animal response teams work together as the Animal Response Team Coalition of Kansas.

 The Kansas State Animal Response Team (KS SART) is a state board of directors, providing leadership and support for the State Animal Response Team Coalition of Kansas.
 Responsibilities include: